Where do users typically first interact with your brand? Your website.

-When searching online, users make snap judgements.
+When searching online, users make snap judgments.
 It only takes about 50 milliseconds (0.05 seconds) for someone to form an opinion about your website and whether they’ll stay or leave.

 That first impression is usually based on visual design.
 They take in your website’s colors, layout, spacing, images, text, and more.
 In fact, almost half of users cited a website’s design as the number one factor in deciding whether a business was credible or not.